christophermickle/christophermickle/README.md

 - 👋 Hi, I’m @christophermickle
-- 👀 I’m interested in becoming a front-end web developer.
+- 👀 I’m a front-end web developer.
 - 🌱 I’m currently learning Node.JS, NextJS, Typescript, and ChartJS
 - 💞️ I’m looking to collaborate on simple projects
 - 📫 How to reach me?
 Message me on github :)